vantage6/vantage6-workshop/episodes/chapter4.md

 ## Vantage6 permission system

-Vantage6 uses a permission system to control who can do what in the system.
+vantage6 uses a permission system to control who can do what in the system.
 The permission system is based on **roles**, which are collections of rules that define the permissions of a user.
 A user can have multiple roles, and the permissions of the user are defined by the assigned **rules**.

 The permission rules define what each entity is allowed to do, based on the operation (view, create, edit, delete, send, receive), the scope (own,  organization, collaboration, global), and the resource (e.g. users, orgarnizations).
 Users can be assigned anywhere between zero and all of these permission rules.
+For example, having the rules with `create` in the scope `organization` for the resource `users` means that the user can create users for the organization they belong to.

 To make it easier to assign permissions, there are also predefined roles: